 – Materials: a Number 10 tin can for each patrol

 – Method: The patrol sits on the ground in a circle with their feet pointing to the inside of the circle.
-The starting patrol member has the can between his feet.
+The starting patrol member has the can between their feet.
 On signal, they attempt to pass the can from person to person using only their feet.
 If something other than their feet touches the can, if it touches the ground, or if the can is dropped, they must start over.

 – Scoring: The first patrol to pass their can completely around the circle with only their feet touching it, and without it dropping, wins.